ansvu/ibu-target-cnf-chart-test/README.md

-# ibu-target-cnf-chart-test
+# yingoneshotchart
-This repo will be used to host the IBU target CNF chart
+This helmchart is used only for oneshot automation